openwisp/openwisp-radius/docs/source/user/management_commands.rst

 more than specified duration and have no associated radius session.
 This feature is needed to delete users who have registered but never completed the verification process.
+Staff users will be excluded from the deletion process.

 .. code-block:: shell